keshavrathinavel/Big-O/README.md

 ```bash
 just generate-dataset
 ```
-- This will generate a database with:
+- This will generate a dataset with:
   - **Number of entries** = `7150000 * 8`
   - **Parallelism** = `4`